mattgrabner/Notion-Ecosystem.Builder/README.md

     OPENAI_API_KEY=your_openai_api_key_here
     ```

-## Notion Database Setup
+## Notion Database Setup 🗃️

-Your Notion database should have the following columns for the scripts to function properly:
+Ensure your Notion database has these columns:

 - `URL`: containing URLs to scrape content from
 - `Description`: where the scraped content will be stored